rishik18/3D_task_guidance_and_scene_representation/README.md

 ### Stevens Institute of Technology
 ![image](https://github.com/user-attachments/assets/e5941ff2-b54a-4803-a0ae-a8204046d9be)

-This repo is a fork of https://github.com/haofanwang/CLIFF.
-It aims to add realtime SMPL fitting using CLIFF and Kinect pose data.
-The contents of the README below this section have been borrowed from the CLIFF repo to aid installation and setup.

 ## For single frame fitting
 1) Update the "frame" file name and change the "azure_keypoints_sample" keypoints in azure_CLIFF_single_frame.py
 2) Run azure_CLIFF_single_frame.py.